ObjectIsAdvantag/webex-integration-admin/README.md

 1. [dynamic](server.js): let's the admin choose from a list of 'spark-admin' scopes (default mode and illustrated below)
 2. [static](static.js): uses an hard-coded list of admin scopes.

+## Test the application

+You can test the application:

+[Click to live test](https://webex-token.herokuapp.com) the dynamic OAuth tokens issuer for Webex admins

+0. Wait for up to 30 seconds for the application to launch, since the app is powered by [Heroku free dynos](https://devcenter.heroku.com/articles/free-dyno-hours)

+1. Select a few scopes, and click `Start` to initiate the OAuth flow.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](docs/img/select-scopes.png)

-You can try the application thanks to this [Heroku deployment](https://webex-token.herokuapp.com).
-Wait for up to 30 seconds for the application to launch.

-Click `Start` to initiate the OAuth flow.

-If permissions are granted, the application will display newly issued access & refresh tokens to invoke Webex APIs on the user's behalf.
+2. If permissions are granted, the application will display newly issued access & refresh tokens to invoke Webex APIs on the user's behalf.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](docs/img/OAuth-Show-Tokens.png)